bereal/AdventOfCode2020/README.md

 was able to try higher-level constructs, such as currying and filters, but didn't try Factor's flavour of object-oriented programming and metaprogramming, so will definitely get back to it someday.
-To be honest, being busy struggling with the language, I failed to find the solution for the second part fully myself, so I got a hint about "tribbonacci numbers" at reddit.
+To be honest, being busy struggling with the language, I failed to find the solution for the second part fully myself, so I got a hint about "tribonacci numbers" at reddit.
 But even then it wasn't the easiest coding in my life.